bakpakin/Fennel/reference.md

 ```

 This style of anonymous function is useful as a parameter to higher
 order functions.
-It's recommended only for simple one-line functions.
+It's recommended only for simple one-line functions
+that get passed as arguments to other functions.

 The current implementation only allows for hash functions to use up to
 9 arguments, each named `$1` through `$9`, or those with varargs,